+Discussion

+Codes that represent a voter’s ballot selections are commonly used within barcodes and CVRs so as to save space.
+The codes will likely change for each election.
+The codes are meaningless to a voter or an auditor unless the voting system can produce a report that shows all codes possible and what contests and ballot selections they represent.
+If, for example, a code of 90 is used to represent a particular contest, then the report must show that 90 refers to the title or description of that particular contest.
+This includes other information within the barcode generally found on clear-text ballots to identify the ballot style.

+Principle 4 Interoperable

 The voting system is designed to support interoperability in its interfaces to external systems, its interfaces to internal components, its data, and its peripherals.

-- Voting system data that is imported, exported, or otherwise reported, is in an interoperable format.
+4.1 - Voting system data that is imported, exported, or otherwise reported, is in an interoperable format.

-- Standard, publicly -available formats for other types of data are used, where available.
+4.2 - Standard, publicly available formats for other types of data are used, where available.

-- Widely-used hardware interfaces and communications protocols are used.
+4.3 - Widely-used hardware interfaces and communications protocols are used.